ashimdahal/ashimdahal.github.io/README.md

-#credits
+# credits

-All credits goes to : https://github.com/Maclinz/JS_CSS_PortfolioProject, a tutorial is there on freecodecamp.com to follow for this exact template.
+All credits goes to : https://github.com/Maclinz/JS_CSS_PortfolioProject, a tutorial is there on https://freecodecamp.com to follow for this exact template.